The Douro-Dummer Public Library offers a range of electronic resources

 E-Books and E-Audiobooks

 With your library card, you have access to the Ontario Library Service Download Centre, where you can choose from thousands of E-books and E-Audiobooks.
+You may also download the Libby App as a way to access titles on Overdrive.

 Allows adult readers to find fiction and nonfiction titles that are similar to their favourite authors or on their favourite subjects.